 In 2017 American Institute for Cancer Research found that every 50 grams of processed meat eaten daily — about one hot dog — increases the risk of colon cancer by 16%.
 There was substantial evidence that physical activity protects against colon cancer.

-Even though the recommendations of WHO to limit or eliminate consumption of red and processed meat are based on data from epidemiological studies which always have certain confusing limitations and on the animal studies, as they say, “No smoke without fire.”
+Even though the recommendations of WHO to limit or eliminate consumption of red and processed meat are based on data from epidemiological studies which always have certain confusing limitations and on animal studies, as they say, “There is no smoke without fire.”

-Moreover, processed meat, mainly red meat contains chemicals that have been found to produce tumors in animals.
+Processed meat, mainly red meat, contains chemicals that have been found to produce tumors in animals.

 Charring and wood-smoking of meat results in the formation of polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amines (HCAs) which have been shown to induce cancer in lab animals.